 I don't think so.
 What a ripoff.
 I'm irritated and disappointed at what a piece of junk - and what a hassle to deal with - this watch has turned out to be.

 Solved!
 Go to Solution.

 Thank you for reaching out.
 I know how frustrating it can be to have your sensor fall off, and I apologize for your experience.
-I would like to look into this further for you.
-If your device is in warranty:
+The watch will need to serviced to be repaired.

 Be sure to click " ✓ Accept as Solution" when you find an answer that works for you.

 Please note, notification emails are a DO NOT REPLY address, you must log-in on the community page in order to respond.